johnnyw66/cc11xxflasher/README.md

 If you have a Raspberry Pi - this utility will flash the c11111 source.

+I stand on the shoulder of Giants
+---

+Thank you to *Aaron Christophel* for his github ESP_CC_Flasher project. https://github.com/atc1441/ESP_CC_Flasher

+Most of the source is from his project with the exception of Intel Hex file handling being supported instead of binary firmware files
+(courtesey of Stuart Cording https://github.com/codinghead/Intel-HEX-Class)

+My Pin numbering convention
+---
 Connect the following pins  - (Raspberry Pi 40 Pin Header) to your Yard Stick 1.
 Either on P1 or the Pogo Pads found on the back of the YS1.

-My Pin numbering convention
----

 The square on the inner row of P1 - I refer to as Pin 1.
 Pins 1 to 7 (left to right) are on the inner row.
 Pin 8 is opposite Pin 1.
 Pins 8 to 14 (left to right) are on the outer row.